Taste Of Namibia

 • Discover the Routes of Naankuse

-• Game drives in Etosha
+• 1/2 Day Game drives in Etosha in the Chameleon Safaris Vehicle

 • Guided excursion to Sossusvlei